 The upcoming U.S. midterm elections could seek better terms for H-1B visa holders, as under U.S. law, all bills in the House and Senate which have not gone through the legislation process will have to be reintroduced.
 Therefore, if either Coffman or Krishnamoorthi, or both of them, gets re-elected in the upcoming elections, chances are their bill could be brought back.

 Fact: All the 435 seats of the US House of Representatives are up for elections.

 One of the greatest things about the Coffman-Krishnamoorthi bill is that allows to streamline procedures to review and approve work visa applications in a timely manner, without forcing applicants to wait for decades.

 The main goal of the Coffman-Krishnamoorthi bill is to unburden the massive green card volume by introducing new routes for U.S. employers to sponsor high-skill professionals from foreign countries through education and spousal options.
 As a result, the bill will help bring more high-skill professionals from foreign countries into the United States and eliminate long queues.

 Immigration advocates have long encouraged the U.S. government to increase the H-1B statutory cap, allow spouses and children of H-1B visa holders to seek employment in the U.S., and increase H-1B worker mobility by establishing a grace period allowing workers to change jobs without losing status.

 “The Coffman-Krishnamoorthi bill could get its second chance in the legislation process if U.S. voters elect either Coffman or Krishnamoorthi,” says our Salt Lake City family immigration attorney at Familia America.

 Are you tired of waiting for decades in those bizarrely long green card queues?
 Find out about your other options to work and live in the U.S. legally.
-Schedule a free consultation by contacting our offices today.
+Schedule a consultation by contacting our offices today.
 Call at 801-656-9605 today.